sagemath/trac_to_gh/Issue 7316.md

 # Issue 7316: notebook: default values for variables are printed incorrectly in docstrings

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7316

 Original creator: jhpalmieri